mqtt-tools/mqttwarn/README.md

 Each target has two parameters:

 1. The spreadsheet key.
-This is directly obtainable from the url of the open sheet.
+This is directly obtainable from the URL of the open sheet.
 2. The worksheet id.
 By default the first sheets id is 'od6'

 ```ini